poan21/TicTacToe-FinalVersion/README.md

 <https://github.com/SERLatBTH/DobotMagicianVisionKit>
 Place the camera support as high as possible on the extension pole.
 Position the camera so that the usb-port is pointing to the right when you're standing behind it.

 To use the camera you'll need to install the two .exe files that's within the "CameraSetup" folder. 'driver_setup' installs the required drivers, 'usbVideo_setup' installs a couple of program, the one we're looking for is "DShowManager".
-Once you've installed both you need to open DShowManager and enable 'Auto register DS' and 'Keep Alive', this will let me computer find the camera.
+Once you've installed both you need to open DShowManager and enable 'Auto register DS' and 'Keep Alive', this will let the computer find the camera.

 ### Playing field